pvcraven/2020-scams/source/fake_prizes/index.rst

 Red Flags
 ---------

-with fake prizes the red flags can look very legit and lack of attantion to detal can cost a lot of money to only recieve nothing in return. the email usually doe not have legitimate domain names and can be as simple as
-(amazon.servic@gmail.com) this is a red flag because companies like amazon usually have the service after the (@) sign and they do not use gmail for their emails.
+with fake prizes, the red flags can look very legit and lack of attention to detail can cost a lot of money only to receive nothing in return.
+The email usually does not have legitimate domain names and can be as simple as (amazon.service@gmail.com); this is a red flag because companies like amazon typically have the service after the (@) sign, and they do not use Gmail for their emails.
+More information on the topic is `here <https://www.consumer.ftc.gov/articles/0199-prize-scams>`_.

-things to look out for also include is how you are told you are going to earn your prize. the best situation is to avoid clicking the link in the first place, but if you happen to click it and you need to pay some fee to obtain your gift there is a high chance that you are being scamed. with online businesses it is easy to give up banking information expecially if the prize is large which it usually is. by giving out that information they will obtain the information and steal money out of it, or they may get you adcted to spending by promming higher and higher prizes for extra fees. [#f2]_
+Things to look out for also include how you are told you are going to get your prize.
+The best situation is to avoid clicking the link in the first place, but if you happen to click it and you need to pay some fee to obtain your gift, there is a high chance that you are being scammed.
+It is easy to give up banking information with online businesses, especially if the prize is large, which it usually is.
+By giving out that information, they will obtain the information and steal money out of it, or they may get you addicted to spending by promising higher and higher prizes for extra fees. [#f2]_

 Avoiding The Scams
 ------------------

-avoiding the fake scams is to be vigilant of what sites you are visiting. with internet in our pockets it is more than easy to be on the internet and with the power for anyone to create a website it is easy for any scamer to create fishing sites and scam people all over the world.
+Avoiding fake prize scams requires vigilance of what sites you are visiting. with the internet in our pockets, it is more than easy to be on the internet
+With the power for anyone to create a website, it is easy for any scammer to make fishing sites and scam people worldwide.

-the other way to avoid these scams in to pay attantion to emails, text messages and adds.
-It is also important to do a bit of background check on what companies or sites you are visiting and making sure before you provide any information, you have done some homework. [#f1]_
+The other way to avoid these scams is to pay attention to emails, text messages, and ads.
+It is also essential to do a bit of background check on what companies or sites you are visiting and ensuring that you have done some homework before providing any information. [#f1]_

 .. figure:: scam.png